Transformation

 Volition

-• 71: Ensuring psychological safety
+• 71: Establishing and/or ensuring psychological safety

 • 72: Conveying meaning and purpose